 Kenneth Oppel

-Kenneth Oppel is a renowned Canadian children's writer born on August 31, 1967, in Port Alberni, a mill town on Vancouver Island, British Columbia.
-He spent much of his childhood in Victoria, B.C., and Halifax, Nova Scotia.
+Kenneth Oppel is a renowned Canadian children's writer.
+Born on August 31, 1967, in Port Alberni, a mill town on Vancouver Island, British Columbia, he spent much of his childhood in Victoria, B.C., and later in Halifax, Nova Scotia.

-His most acclaimed works include the Silverwing series, with over a million copies sold, and Airborn, which won the Governor General's Award for children's literature in 2004 and became a Michael L. Printz Honor Book.
+Oppel's notable works include the Silverwing series, which has sold over a million copies, and Airborn, which won the Governor General's Award for children's literature in 2004 and the Michael L. Printz Honor Book awarded by the American Library Association.

-Oppel currently resides in Toronto, Ontario, with his wife and three children, Sofia, Nate, and Julia.
+He has worked as an editor at the Canadian literary magazine Quill and Quire and currently resides in Toronto, Ontario, with his wife, Felipa Sheppard, and their three children, Sofรญa, Nate, and Julia.

 Are you sure you want to delete this?